-How We Addressed the Matter in Our Audit We evaluated and tested the Company's processes and the design and operating effectiveness of internal controls addressing the identified audit risks.
+How WeWe evaluated and tested the Company's processes and the design and operating effectiveness of internal controls addressed addressing the identified audit risks.
 This included controls over management's assessment of inventory valuation, including the development of forecasted usage of inventories and consideration of how factors outside of the Company's control might affect management's judgment related to the valuation of excess and obsolete inventory.